eljun/webriq-roots-rss-generator/readme.md

 ## Configurations

-Go to `app.coffee` from your project directory and add the module.
+Go to `app.coffee` from your roots project directory and add the module.

 ```bash
 var roots_rss_generator = require('webriq-roots-rss-generator')

 ```

-Add in the extension instance
+Add in the extension instance.
 ```bash
 extensions: [
     roots_rss_generator(